-[Editor's note: A previous version of this post was published in July 2016.
-We are presenting it again with updated information for September 2021.]
+[Editor's note: A previous version of this post was published in September 2021.
+We are presenting it again here as part of our winter Best of Brick week.]

 Even wealthy clients who can pay all-cash go the mortgage route, says Leonard Steinberg, chief evangelist at Compass.
 "You'd be surprised to see the high-end apartments that are tied to mortgages in the city," he says.

 Still, there's no denying the allure of a cash offer.
 If you’re a buyer who needs financing to close a deal, you may find yourself competing with an all-cash buyer.
 Fortunately, there are a number of strategies you can deploy—such as financing less, bidding more than the asking price, or simply being easy to work with.
 Here are six strategies for competing with an all-cash buyer

 Whether you decide to buy a co-op or condo, did you know you can receive a buyer’s rebate from your broker?
 Buying with Prevu you’ll pocket a rebate of two-thirds of the commission paid to the buyer’s broker at closing.
 On a $1.5 million condo, you’d receive up to $30,000.
 Click here to learn about Prevu’s Smart Buyer Rebate.

 1. Skip the mortgage contingency

 Having a mortgage contingency clause in the contract protects you as a buyer from losing your deposit if you or the building are not approved by a bank.
 It’s great for you, and not so great for the seller—after all, by that point a property has been taken off the market for a month or so.
 Which is why the most effective and also one of the most nerve-wracking ways to compete against all-cash is to waive the mortgage contingency.